RediSearch/redisearch-getting-started/sample-app/redisearch-node-rest/README.md

 ```

-This command will create a new image and build the maven project into it.
+This command will create a new image and build the Node.js project into it.

 **Run**